notnotmelon/maraxsis/README.md

   - Placeholder graphics for the coral reef.
   - Placeholder graphics for the fishing tower.
-  - Placeholder graphics for the salted tropical fish.
   - Missing the Maraxsis enemy.
   - Missing a good way to transfer fluids to the trench.
 Currently you have to use barrels.